AccelerationConsortium/ac-microcourses/docs/index.md

 | 🧑‍💻    | [Software Development for Self-driving Labs](courses/software-dev/index.md) | Leverage software development tools and implement best practices | TBD | N/A |
 | 🏢    | [AC Training Lab Design Project](courses/capstone/index.md) | Develop, defend, and execute a project proposal | TBD | N/A |

-The microcourses progress in three stages—introduction, deeper dives, and capstone—as shown in the figure below.
-While the first four courses are fully remote and asychronous, the final capstone course will be conducted in-person at the AC training lab, where participants will have access to both educational and research-grade equipment.
+The microcourses progress in three stages—introduction, deeper dives, and capstone—as shown below.
+Courses #1-#4 are fully remote and asychronous, and the final capstone course will be conducted in-person at the AC training lab, where participants will have access to both educational and research-grade equipment.

 ![flowchart](course-flowchart-black-border.png)